rosflight/rosflight_firmware/docs/developer-guide/writing-documentation.md

 ## Install mkdocs and latex support

-This is easy
+This is easy:

 ``` bash
 sudo apt install mkdocs
 sudo pip3 install https://github.com/mitya57/python-markdown-math/archive/master.zip
 ```

-(You don't have use to the global pip if you have python environments working, but for beginners, this is the most simple way to do it)
+(You don't have use to the global pip if you have python environments working, but for beginners, this is the simplest way to do it)

-## Begin hosting readthedocs server
+## Run the mkdocs server

 Just type